 Whether you create your learning content or find it online, don’t confine to courses alone and allow yourself to share tactical know-how in other commonly found formats or content types like:

 An even better practice is making a combination.
 Having colleagues read a short article, watch a video, and make a quiz, for example, helps them to internalize information faster, and apply it to their work more quickly.
 Are you struggling on sharing your knowledge yet?
-Find out the full guide on knowledge sharing, and how to overcome the barriers of knowledge sharing.
+Find out the full guide on knowledge sharing and how to overcome the barriers of knowledge sharing.